 How to build a delivery app that makes money?

-- Commission fee.
 Often apps charge restaurants a percentage for connecting them to customers who are craving for food.
 For example, UberEats receives up to a 30% commission fee from each order and restricts eateries from increasing their prices to cover these costs.
-Expensive commission can be fatal to small local restaurants, and to prevent them from running away from you, we advise considering all parties’ interests, come up with a reasonable fee and look at other sources of income for a delivery app.

-- Delivery fee.
 In contrast to the previous option, here customers pay for getting their meals delivered to their front door.
 Often apps charge a small fee – from $0.99, like UberEats, to even 30% of the order price like Swiggy.
-Some services use flat rates, while others generate a fee depending on how far away you are from a restaurant and what your total is.
-Despite the stability of this type of income, it is difficult to build a fortune on this model alone.
-We recommend thinking about implementing a mix of different options that work best for you.
+Some services use flat rates, while others generate a fee depending on how far you are from a restaurant and what your total is.

-- Ads (or marketing fees) is another way for delivery apps to make money.
-You have probably thought about annoying pop-up windows suggesting you buy something unrelated to food.
-Absolutely not!
-More than often, delivery services partner with restaurants to promote them to the top of the list or to advertise them on the main page.
+This is another way for delivery apps to make money.
+More often than not, delivery services partner with restaurants to promote them to the top of the list or to advertise them on the main page.

-- Passes.
 The new features have been recently implemented by major players like Uber and DoorDash.
 Now apps offer monthly passes for a small fee and with benefits, such as free delivery or extra discount.

-Here is our advice, if you have been wondering how to build a delivery app and make it successful, the key is not to stick to one source of income and mix multiple monetization strategies.
+Here is our advice, if you have been wondering how to build a delivery app and make it successful, the key is not to stick to one source of income and combine multiple monetization strategies.

 Key features for a delivery app